raggleton/htcondenser/README.md

 - [`simple_cmssw_job/simple_cmssw_job.py`](examples/simple_cmssw_job/simple_cmssw_job.py): setup a CMSSW environment and run `edmDumpEventContent` inside it.

+## A bit more detail

+The aim of this library is to make submitting jobs to HTCondor a breeze.
+In particular, it is designed to make the setting up of libraries & programs, as well as transport of any input/output files, as simple as possible.

+Each job is represented by a `Job` object.
+A group of `Job`s is governed by a `JobSet` object.
+All `Job`s in the group share common settings: they run the same executable, same setup commands, output to same log directory, and require the same resources.
+1 `JobSet` = 1 HTCondor job description file.
+Individual `Job`s within a `JobSet` can have different arguments, and different input/output files.

 ## But I want XYZ!

 Log an Issue, make a PR, or email me directly.